dheid/friendlycaptcha/README.md

 This project is licensed under the LGPL License - see the [license](LICENSE) file for details.

 ## :loudspeaker: Release Notes

+### 2.0.0

+Got rid of HTTP client dependency.
+Apache HTTP Client is no longer needed.

 ### 1.2.1 / 1.2.2